taylorhickem/fpt_gic_auto_driving/docs/design.md

 2. grid boundary violations

 For both exceptions, the model records the exception details, removes the exception moves m_i from the board move matrix M, and retries until a valid board move or until the move matrix M is an empty matrix ie no moves to make.

+In the reference implementation the program translates the ORM `Case` object to a set of matrices using `case_to_matrix`.
+After each simulation step the matrix state is converted back into the object model with `matrix_to_case`.
+The helper `linear_step` applies the pending moves sequentially and records collision events while persisting the board state between steps.